Tkunl/hash-worker/README.md

 }
 ```

-**[WARNING]**
+> WARNING!
+>

-If you are using `Vite` as a build tool and are experiencing dependency optimization issues with the hash-worker
+> If you are using `Vite` as a build tool and are experiencing dependency optimization issues with the hash-worker
 package, you can exclude the hash-worker package from dependency optimization in the `vite.config.js` file.
+>

-Attention: Old version of `vite` may not emit errors.
+> Attention: Old version of `vite` may not emit errors.

 ```js
 // vite.config.js